HUNDING'S SAGA - 13: Eastern Lord

 Wulfstan's Treasures Laid Out

-'My Lord, Prince Valdemar, I bring guests for you from the west beyond Varangia', a stately chamberlain brought Hunding and a party of open-mouthed crewmates to his master.
+'My Lord, Prince Valdemar, I bring guests for you from the west beyond Varangia*.
+A stately chamberlain had brought Hunding and open-mouthed crewmates to his master.
 The tall, square-jawed, bearded prince in his fine ermine-trimmed silk robes and cap.

 'Welcome, friends, to Holmgard', Valdemar boomed, 'although we know it as Novgorod, the new citadel'.